gremi64/sshs/README.md

 [![example](https://i.imgur.com/iPmiEVU.gif)](https://asciinema.org/a/465800)

 # Requirements
-You need to have `ssh` installed and accessible from your terminal.
+You need to have `ssh` and `sshpass` installed and accessible from your terminal.

 # How to install
 ## Homebrew